Telfer mine: Second mining period from 2002

 In 2002, Newcrest Mining announced a new redevelopment project worth $1 billion, after discovering new mineral areas and a reserve base of some 19 e6ozt of gold and 640 e3t of copper.
 The redevelopment expanded underground mining areas, deepened open pits, constructed a processing plant and power station, and built a new gas supply line from Port Hedland.
 The Telfer mine is not connected to the Western Australian power grid but instead produces its own power from natural gas via a 450 km purpose built pipeline.
 The power station on site is able to produce 138 MW of power.
 The focus changed from open pit mining to underground mining, and Telfer became one of Australia's largest gold mines, second only to Kalgoorlie's Super Pit until Boddington Gold Mine reopened in 2009.

 The mine reopened in November 2004, after commissioning of the processing plant and, initially as an open cut mine, from March 2006 also with an underground operation.

 In January 2008, Newcrest Mining lowered the mine's annual gold output targets.
 Newcrest said, "At Telfer, mechanical availability of the open pit mining fleet and the processing of harder ores are impacting the expected production profile for the full year.
 Telfer site cash costs are expected to [rise] over guidance by 8-9 per cent."
 In June, the mine was affected by the statewide gas crisis caused by an explosion at Varanus Island.
 The mine lost 20 to 25 e3ozt of gold output for June.
 Newcrest obtained interim gas supply from Woodside Petroleum until August, when gas supply from Varanus Island resumed.

 Newcrest was forced to cut job numbers from 1,400 to around 1,000 in late 2008, during the financial crises, to reduce costs.

 Mining is carried out at the Main Dome open pit and the underground operations below.
 The West Dome pit is being mined again.

 On 4 December 2013 a contractor was killed at the mine, being crushed by pipe work.

+On 4 December 2024, Greatland Gold acquired a 100% stake in the mine.